 Get CRM and Marketing Automation in Your Toolbox

 Social media.
 Monthly burst e-newsletters.
 Gifts and entertainment.
 These are all traditional tools for retention and referral marketing.
 In 2018, small businesses can employ additional high-value tools and tactics formerly reserved for the enterprise.

-Topping this list is Infusionsoft®Contact Relationship Management (CRM) and Marketing Automation.
+Topping this list is Infusionsoft® Customer Relationship Management (CRM) and Marketing Automation.
 Whereas scalable direct digital outreach for small businesses has included time-intensive, tedious, and error-laden processes of downloading databases, re-uploading them to email marketing software tools, and firing off “one size fits all” emails, Infusionsoft creates automated, “right-time” journeys, personalized and specific to interest, scope…whatever, really.

 Infusionsoft journeys include retention and referral-focused campaigns addressing the point Jantsch made in 2007, and with which most of the marketplace still struggles.
 Webolutions systems ensure that you have achievable goals and executable strategies for retention and referral for every new contact you generate.

 Build your systems all the way through.
 Examine how you’ll add value to your client relationships after they say, “Yes,” so they’ll be inclined to say that word more often, and introduce you to others predisposed to following their lead.

 Stop sending your clients back out into the cold.
 Close that hole and get comfortable together.
 Get the right partners, systems, and tools.
 Turn your marketing funnel into an hourglass.
 And grow, grow, grow.